 Korean Air first-class awards from North America to Korea, Japan, China, Hong Kong, or Northeast Asia

-You'll be able to get this rate if you fly during off-peak periods.
+You'll be able to get this excellent rate if you fly during off-peak periods.
 Peak dates will cost you 50% more miles.

 Round-trip SkyTeam business-class awards between Europe and the Middle East